What's Healthy At The Grocery Store? Shoppers Are Often Confused, Survey Finds

 However, she notes that there's no clear time frame for when a "healthy icon" might be unveiled by the FDA or what it might look like.
 The agency is in the process of redefining what food products can claim to be healthy.
 The FDA's current criteria, last updated in the 1990s, uses a strictly low-fat definition of the word "healthy" — which means foods like avocados and almonds, rich in healthful fats, don't fit the bill.

-Some food labeling experts have cautioned against creating too simple a binary between healthy foods and unhealthy ones.
+Some food labeling experts have cautioned against creating too simple a binary distinction between healthy foods and unhealthy ones.

 Charlotte Vallaeys monitors food labels as a senior policy analyst for Consumer Reports.
-She's seen health-conscious customers stumble over confusing or misleading branding and conflicting research.
+She has seen health-conscious customers stumble over confusing or misleading branding and conflicting research.
 She notes that some products are certified organic by the U.S. Department of Agriculture, while others are marketed with the word "natural" splashed across the label.

 "How are [consumers] supposed to know that 'organic' is backed by almost 100 pages of federal regulations and 'natural' doesn't have any?"
 Vallaeys says.